ImMohammadHosseini/MKP-RL/README.md

 ### 2-3 Training Process and results
 #### 1-2-3 Fraction_PPO_Trainer
 After creating a new state (external observation) in environment, the "make_step" method is called, as I explain in the RL algorithm section.
 In the "make_step" method, our trainer class generates some experiments for the training process.
 After saving these experiments, if the number of saved experiences reaches a specified value (as PPO internal batch), the algorithm calls the "train_minibatch" method to train our model using the gathered data.
+To check the performance and training process of our model, we run the "final_score" method in the environment class after every episode.
+This method calculates the scores for each knapsack and adds them up to obtain a single number.
+After obtaining this score, we divide it by the score achieved by the greedy algorithm to gain a better understanding of our model's performance.
+A lower score indicates that our model performed worse than the greedy algorithm, while a score greater than 1 means it performed better.

+For the output plot, we consider the mean of the last 50 episodes at each step.
+If this mean is higher than the previous best score, we save both the actor and critic models.
-You can see the output of our model in the plot below.
+You can see the output of the mean of every 50 steps in the model in the plot below.

 ![The structure](plots/fraction_ppo_score_per_greedyScore.png)